The Chronicles of Narnia: The Lion, the Witch and the Wardrobe: Music

-The soundtrack was composed by Harry Gregson-Williams, who had previously worked with Adamson on Shrek (2001) and Shrek 2 (2004).
+The soundtrack was composed and conducted by Harry Gregson-Williams, having previously worked with Adamson on Shrek (2001) and Shrek 2 (2004).
 In addition there are three original songs in the film; "Can't Take It In" by Imogen Heap, "Wunderkind" by Alanis Morissette and "Winter Light" by Tim Finn.
 Evanescence lead singer Amy Lee also wrote a song for the film, but it was not included in the soundtrack.

 The soundtrack was recorded at Abbey Road Studios, London, England, and in Los Angeles, California.
 Gregson-Williams employed the 75-piece Hollywood Studio Symphony Orchestra, along with a 140-member choir (mostly members of the Bach Choir) and numerous other solo musicians such as electric violinist Hugh Marsh and vocalist Lisbeth Scott (at his Wavecrest Studio).
 He composed the original score and then spent late September through early November 2005 conducting the Hollywood Orchestra and overseeing the recording of the English choir.
 For "colour", he employed instruments used in ancient folk music, and to underscore critical dramatic moments, he added choral textures and, occasionally, a solo voice.
 The score includes instances of electronic music.

 The soundtrack received two Golden Globe Award nominations, Best Original Score and Best Original Song (for "Wunderkind").

 EMI also released a compilation soundtrack entitled Music Inspired by The Chronicles of Narnia: The Lion, the Witch and the Wardrobe was released in September 2005.
 The album features songs by contemporary Christian music artists, such as Bethany Dillon, Kutless, and Nichole Nordeman.
 It released "Waiting for the World to Fall" by Jars of Clay as a single.
 The album went on to win the Special Event Album of the Year at the GMA Music Awards.